International Council for Traditions of Music and Dance

 Bylaws and Guideline Documents

-These Bylaws were passed by electronic vote for the Business Meeting on 3 August 2022.
+These Bylaws were passed by email for the Business Meeting in 2024.

 Pages